Updated May 10, 2023

 - Go to the Home tab and select Find & Select option from the Editing menu.

-- After selecting the Find & Select option, other options will appear under it, from which select Go To Special, option.
+- After selecting the Find & Select option, other options will appear under it, from which select the Go To Special option.

 - Go To Special dialog box will appear as shown below.

-- In which we have to select the Formulas option and also check all the options under the Formulas button are ticked and then click OK.
+- We have to select the Formulas option and check all the options under the Formulas button are ticked and then click OK.

 Step 3: Protection of the Worksheet

-This function is used to ensure that locked property is enabled not only for cells with formulas but also for all the cells in the workbook.
+This function ensures that the locked property is enabled for cells with formulas and all the cells in the workbook.
 Let us see the steps followed to implement the protection for the worksheet:

-- Go to the Review tab and select Protect Sheet option.
+- First, go to the Review tab and select Protect Sheet option.

 - After this, the Protect Sheet dialog box will appear.

-- In which make sure that “Protect Worksheet and contents of locked cells” is selected.
+- This ensures that the “Protect Worksheet and contents of locked cells” is selected.

-The user can also type a password in the text box under the Password to unprotect sheet, in order to make the worksheet safer.
+The user can also type a password in the text box under the Password to unprotect the sheet to make the worksheet safer.

 Advantages of Lock Formulas in Excel

-- Lock formula function in excel helps the user to keep their data secure from others when they send their files to other recipients.
+- It helps the user keep their data secure when sending their files to other recipients.

-- Helps the user to hide their work when the file is shared with other readers and users.
+- It helps users hide their work when sharing the file with other readers and users.

-- The user can use a password in the case to protect the entire workbook, which can be written in the text box named, ‘Password to unprotect sheet’.
+- The user can use a password in the case to protect the entire workbook, which can be written in the text box named ‘Password to unprotect the sheet.’

 Disadvantages of Lock Formulas in Excel

-- There are cases when it becomes difficult if the user forgets to enter the password to unprotect the file.
+- It becomes easier if the user remembers to enter the password to unprotect the file.

-- It is sometimes not an efficient way, in terms of time as it consumes the time of a user to protect and unprotect the cells of the worksheet.
+- It could be more efficient in terms of time as it consumes the time of a user to protect and unprotect the cells of the worksheet.

-- All the cells in excel are protected by default, do not forget to unlock the cells in order to lock formulas in excel.
+- All the cells are protected by default; remember to unlock the cells to lock formulas in Excel.

-- In case if the user needs to hide their work or formulas from others, they can tick the option “Hidden” by selecting the “Protection” tab from “Format Cells” dialog box.
+- In case the user needs to hide their work or formulas from others, they can tick the option “Hidden” by selecting the “Protection” tab from the “Format Cells” dialog box.

-- In case the user needs to unprotect the complete file, simply type the password by selecting the “Unprotect Sheet” option.
+- If the user must unprotect the complete file, type the password by selecting the “Unprotect Sheet” option.

-- A user can save time by moving the formulas to separate worksheet and then hiding it, instead of wasting time on protecting and unprotecting the worksheet.
+- Users can save time by moving the formulas to separate worksheets and hiding them instead of protecting and unprotecting the worksheet.

 This has been a guide to Lock Formula in Excel.
-Here we discuss how to Lock and Protect Excel Formula along with practical examples and downloadable excel template.
+Here we discuss how to Lock and Protect Excel formulas, practical examples, and downloadable Excel templates.
 You can also go through our other suggested articles –